Medical Image Spatial Grounding with Semantic Sampling: Methods

 Finally, the next token is chosen from $I_t$ using either: (i) deterministic selection $x_{t+1}=\arg\max_{c\in I_t}\text{Score}_t(c)$ (used to maximize reproducibility), or (ii) stochastic selection by sampling from a softmax over $\text{Score}_t$ (used in chain of thought settings to preserve controlled exploration).
 MIS-SemSam requires no additional forward passes and adds only $O(|I_t|\cdot|\mathcal{K}(c)|)$ table lookups per token.

 MIS-SemSam is applied as a drop-in replacement for the final ``pick next token'' step in generation, leaving the vision encoder, prompting strategy, and truncation filter unchanged.
 In our experiments, we treat a model with MIS-SemSam enabled as a separate inference configuration (Section \ref{sub:eval}), enabling apples-to-apples comparisons between default decoding and semantic-neighborhood-supported decoding on identical MIS-Ground questions.
+The reported improvement is therefore a paired comparison by construction: the model, prompts, images, questions, and inference settings are held fixed, and only the final token-selection rule changes.
+We use \emph{model-agnostic} in the algorithmic sense---MIS-SemSam applies to any VLM that exposes next-token logits and input embeddings, and requires neither training nor additional forward passes---rather than as a claim of broad empirical validation; our strongest empirical evidence is on the Qwen3-VL family, while MIS-Ground itself spans many model families.